yohanprs/JULO_mini_wallet/README.md

 # JULO_mini_wallet
 mini wallet exercise for JULO interview

-This Project was developed using Python 3.10.9 in Ubuntu 22.04.2 LTS Database uses postgreSQL
+This Project was developed using Python 3.10.9 in Ubuntu 22.04.2 LTS.
+Database uses postgreSQL

 #### How to install and run in local